Loans for Moving Expenses: Handle with Care

 Lost And Found

 That’s not the only moving truck problems you could encounter.
-They get lost sometimes, meaning you could spend a couple days without your belongings.
+They get lost sometimes, meaning you could spend a couple of days without your belongings.
 When the truck finally gets the address right, you might have already begun your new job.
 You had to buy new clothes and food.
 You might even have needed help paying rent when you arrived to pick up the keys.

 Not Enough Space

 The moving company consultant could have misjudged how much stuff you have and ordered a smaller truck.
 You have two choices: have everything jammed inside a too-small truck, or get a bigger one.
-A bigger one will cost you, because the moving company won’t admit to making a mistake.
+A bigger one will cost you because the moving company won’t admit to making a mistake.
 This is especially true if you signed the papers.
 You’re going to need loans for moving expenses.

 If you’re moving some distance, then you might have to have a room for the night.
 It could have taken longer to pack the truck than previously thought, or you might have gotten stuck in rush hour traffic.
 Rain and/or snow will slow anyone down, and it might have slowed down you and the moving truck.